I haven't used Windows for a long time and my new job may require Windows environment. So I checked out new ways to use Emacs under Windows.

-$SCRIPT.exe and put it behind Cygwin in a
+$SCRIPT.exe and put it behind Cygwin in the

-basic protection from infinite calling to itself and allows using of scripts under from Cygwin in
+protection from infinite calling to itself and allows using of Cygwin scripts in native Windows

 Source code of utility is available on http://hg.defun.work/utils/file/tip/cygwin/cygrun/cygrun.c